 Where is there a list of the LIHEAP Performance Measures?

-A comprehensive list of LIHEAP Performance Measures (as well as detailed explanations) can be found in the Performance Data Form Instructions.
+A comprehensive list of LIHEAP Performance Measures (as well as detailed explanations) can be found in the LIHEAP Performance Data Form Instructions, available here.

 Is LIHEAP Performance Measure reporting required for all grantees?

-No. Currently, only states will be required to report on LIHEAP Performance Measures.
+No. Currently, only state grantees and the District of Columbia are required to report on LIHEAP Performance Measures